Covered Individuals: All CEI Employees

 Trained service animals are allowed in campus buildings.
-Service animals must be harnessed, leashed, or tethered, unless such devices interfere with the service animal’s work or the individual’s disability prevents the use of such devices.
+Service animals must be harnessed, leashed, or tethered, unless such devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain in control of the animal through voice, signal, or other effective controls.

-“Service animals” are defined as dogs, or in certain instances, miniature horses that are individually trained to do work or perform tasks for the benefit of the individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+“Service animals” are defined as dogs or, in certain instances, miniature horses that are individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Service animals may perform tasks that include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
 Service animals work to assist the handler and are not considered pets.

-Comfort, support, and therapy animals are not considered service animals.
-As such, only service animals, as defined in this policy, will be allowed in campus buildings.
+Comfort, support, and therapy animals are not considered a service animal.
+As such, only service animals will be allowed in campus buildings.